sherpalabsio/vs_code_run_tests_in_iterm2/README.md

 ## testRunners

+- Default: `[]`
 - Description: Specify what command to use for a specific language or file suffix.
+Suffixes take precedence over languages.

 ### Example